Gamewarrior1andBowser/typing-dungeon/README.md

 # Typing Dungeon

-Typing Dungeon is a fun, browser-based typing game where players defeat enemies by typing words quickly and accurately before the time runs out!
+The Typing Dungeon is a fun, browser-based typing game where players defeat enemies by typing words quickly and accurately before the time runs out!

 ---